 - Clap Your Hands If You Believe: In this show's universe, ghosts will only appear so long as people pay attention to them.

 - Clones Are People, Too: When an alien woman plans on cloning the crew and use them as attraction for a zoo, her attempt to shrug it as not being them for real fall into deaf ears as the Captain still won't accept copies of them being used as slaves and animals.
-Averted however with the clone of Brad that got mixed with a Ricky Martin CD (It Makes Sense in Context) as the Captain considers it a surreal being and Brad said he'll preserve the genetic code in memoriam as turn him back to a virtual state.
+Averted however with the clone of Brad that got mixed with a Ricky Martin CD (It Makes Sense in Context) as the Captain considers it a surreal being and Brad said he'll preserve the genetic code in memoriam as they turn him back into a virtual state.
+Human cloning has been outlawed on Earth for unspecified reason.

 - Companion Cube: The Captain is really attached to the ship, with the last episode promising he'll visit it every day when it's converted into a museum and admits he'll uphold Going Down with the Ship.